Learn About Nationals vs Giants Picks and Betting Trends – Friday August 08, 2025

 Explain: Velocity is a key component to fastball success in generating strikeouts and preventing runs, so a pitcher whose velocity decreases will likely see worse results.

-Daylen Lile has primarily hit in the back-half of the lineup this year (98% of the time), but he is projected to hit 5th on the lineup card in this matchup.
+Brady House has primarily hit in the back-half of the batting order this year (83% of the time), but he is projected to bat 3rd in the batting order in this game.

 Explain: The higher in the order a player bats, the more plate appearances he will get and the more opportunities he will get to hit the Over for every market.
 A player who hits higher in the order than he normally does may provide extra value opportunity since the market may be based on him hitting lower.